-C. Travel and Workshop Grants
+B. Travel and Workshop Grants

 Proposals to support joint cooperative workshops, meetings, or exchange of researchers may be considered under this category.
-MERC acknowledges the relatively limited opportunities for scientific exchange between scientists from Israel and the MENA region and seeks to support forums that advance dialogue on regional scientific issues, develop new partnerships, or deliver training on a topic relevant to regional development.
-Preference will be given to proposals that cite the development of new pre-proposals to the MERC program as a key outcome, engage students and early career researchers, meaningfully engage policymakers and stakeholders, and are organized in the Middle East region.
+The MERC Program acknowledges the relatively limited opportunities for scientific exchange between scientists from Israel and the MENA region and seeks to support forums that advance dialogue on regional scientific issues, develop new partnerships, or deliver training on a topic relevant to regional development.
+If a workshop or technical meeting is proposed, it is recommended to focus the topic on specific knowledge gaps or barriers, opposed to broad or general themes.

+Preference will be given to proposals that cite the development of new pre-proposals to the MERC program as a key outcome, engage students and early career researchers, and meaningfully engage policymakers and stakeholders.
+If realistic, MERC would prefer events be organized in the MENA region; however, given the current constraints on travel alternative venues may be proposed.